woodyhayday/burnout-resources/README.md

  **Note:** Any and all information here does not replace nor is it intended to replace input from health professionals.
 This is simply my laymen collected notes on my experience.

-## Burnout: Podcasts, Interviews, and Playlists
+## Burnout: Posts, Podcasts, Interviews, and Playlists

 -   [People Pleaser (Please Others) type](https://changingminds.org/explanations/motivation/kahler_drivers/please_others.htm "People Pleaser (Please Others) type")  in Transactional Analysis
 -   Stimpunks excellent  [post on Burnout](https://stimpunks.org/burnout/ "post on Burnout")